 A lifetime of suffering

-The elephants used in temples are forced to endure unimaginable cruelty and pain throughout their lives.
+Temple elephants, often stolen from the wild as youngsters, are forced to endure unimaginable cruelty and pain throughout their lives.
 They are denied adequate water, food, shelter and veterinary care.
 They are paraded beneath the scorching sun on hot tar roads.
-In order to restrain the gigantic animal the handlers use banned weapons such as bullhooks, and restrain them with heavy shackles around their front and hind ankles.
+Their handlers restrain them by using banned instruments such as bullhooks, and restrain them with heavy shackles around their front and hind ankles.
 Often the shackles are tightened so severely that they cut through the flesh, causing raw bleeding wounds that are seldom treated.
 They are forced to run races shackled in chains, with mahouts prodding them with bullhooks and beating them with sticks.
 They are often forced to stand in the same position 24/7, in their urine and excrement, suffering from foot rot.
 They are beaten and tortured time and again.
 This goes on until they die a miserable and painful death.
 Senior elephants beyond 60 years of age are purposely neglected and abused, so the owners can make hefty insurance claims.

 Temple elephants are not part of any tradition

 The use of elephants in temples and festivals is not part of Indian culture, nor do Hindu scriptures anywhere say that elephants should be used in temple rituals.
 On the contrary, the brutal treatment of these elephants goes against the core beliefs of Hinduism.
 How are these two things reconciled?
 They’re not.
 Temple elephants have nothing to do with tradition but everything to do with money and greed and maintaining the status quo.
 They are seen only as commodities, earning huge sums of money for their owners and the temples.